Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + Try the sentence without the extra words and see how it's better - conveys the same idea with more power.

++ Dead weight words and phrases
+  + As it is well known
+  + As it has been shown
+  + It can be regarded that
+  + It should be emphasized that

++ Empty words and phrases
+  + basic tenets of
+  + methodologic
+  + important

+Some words and phrases are blobs. by William Zinsser, On writing well.